 Villa De Suma is set in Bali’s ‘Golden Triangle’, the hippest and most happening corner of the island.
 With several exclusive resorts in the neighbourhood, you are in great company.
-The villa is located on a shady lane in a secure private estate of unique luxury properties, Laksmana Estate, just a few hundred metres from Petitenget beach and its ancient temple.
+The villa is located on a shady lane in a secure private estate of unique luxury properties, Laksmana Villas, just a few hundred metres from Petitenget beach and its ancient temple.
 A myriad restaurants, bars, boutiques and spas are also within walking distance, or just a short taxi ride away.
-Closest options include iconic beach club Ku De Ta for sunset cocktails, brunch at legendary La Lucciola, cheap and cheerful curry and divine gelato at Lello Lello.
+Closest options include brunch at legendary La Lucciola, cheap and cheerful curry and divine gelato at Lello Lello.
 You can also opt for an extravagant spa treatment at Bodyworks, or check out Bali’s newest shopping mall, The Village.

 Petitenget Beach0.30 km

 Seminyak Square Shopping Mall0.70 km

 Echo Beach9 km

 There is no shortage of things to do in Seminyak, whether catching a wave or ushering in a glorious sunset at a beach club, hitting world class boutiques or browsing at colourful markets.
 Restaurants and bars seem to open every week in this trendy district, leaving you spoilt for choice when it comes to dining options.
 You can also join a fascinating Balinese cooking class with our experienced villa chef (available on extra charge) and learn to make Balinese favourites like satay lilit ayam (chicken satay), and sambal matah (spicy lemongrass/shallot) relish, which can include a visit to the market to buy vegetables and spices.Should you wish to explore further afield, your villa manager will be happy to give you the inside scoop on what to do and where to go.
 He can also arrange a car and driver or customise an island tour for you.